 You are only days away from 2020, and that means that you’ll have New Year’s resolutions.
 The top New Year’s resolution is to go on a diet and eating healthier, which 71% of the country plans on doing.
-It seemed like the keto diet enjoyed mainstream popularity in 2019, and intermittent fasting could be health kick of 2020.
+It seemed like the keto diet enjoyed mainstream popularity in 2019, and of all the popular diets in 2020, intermittent fasting seems to be the belle of the ball.

 In the coming days, you’ll hear people saying contrived things like “new year, new decade, new me.”
 While most will stop dieting by mid-January, you might actually be inclined to follow through with intermittent fasting once you see this new scientific study on the health benefits.